 A person’s heart rate should typically be between 60–100 beats per minute, but many factors can affect it.
 A rate below 60 is not necessarily dangerous, but a heart rate above 100 may need medical attention.

-The heart rate changes throughout the day to accommodate the demands of the body.
-It is higher during times of intense activity and lowest when a person relaxes or sleeps.
+A person’s heart rate changes throughout the day to meet the demands of the body.
+It is

 The heart rate also changes during pregnancy, fever, and times of anxiety.

-Identifying a person’s usual heart rate pattern can help them understand what a dangerous heart rate is for them personally.
+Identifying a person’s usual heart rate pattern can help them understand what a dangerous heart rate is for them.

 This article will explain ideal heart rates, taking into account factors such as medication use and age.
 It will also explain some methods a person can try to raise or lower their heart rate.

 A person should undergo regular checks to determine their heart rates at rest and while exercising.
-This could help them understand if there are any changes in their heart rate that could be dangerous.
+This can help them understand if any changes in their heart rate may be dangerous.

-However, some people have heart rates outside of these ranges and are still perfectly healthy.
-For example, an elite athlete might have a very low resting heart rate of 40 bpm.
+However, some people have heart rates outside these ranges and are still perfectly healthy.
+For example, an elite athlete may have a very low resting heart rate of 40 bpm.